uviclibraries/genai-notebooklm/7- k-12-educators.md

 > **Note:** NotebookLM is a Google product and requires a Google account.
 Before using it with students, check your district's policies on student data privacy and approved tools.
 For younger students, consider running the tool as a whole-class demonstration rather than having each student use it individually.

 If you get stuck at any point, ask the instructor.

 ---

-## Learning goals

-By the end of this activity, you will be able to:

-* Set up a **NotebookLM notebook** with multiple texts for classroom comparison activities.
-* Use NotebookLM to **generate comparison tools** (T-charts, Venn diagrams, theme summaries) that support BC curriculum outcomes.
-* Design **student-facing prompts** that build critical thinking rather than just accepting AI output.
-* Use NotebookLM as a **teacher preparation tool** to create lesson plans, differentiated materials, and comprehension questions from your own documents.
-* Identify appropriate **grade levels and use cases** for NotebookLM in a K-12 context.

----